 BenQ has a great lineup of computer monitors, but occasionally they can have some annoying issues.
-One of the more common problems users report seeing is their BenQ monitor flickering.
+One of the more common problems users report seeing is their monitor flickering on and off.

 BenQ monitor flickering is commonly due to a slow screen refresh rate.
 To fix this, go to the display settings and select a higher refresh rate until the flickering stops.
 A loose or damaged display cable may also be the issue.
 Ensure the display cable is securely connected and undamaged.